oracle-livelabs/oci/oci-apm-springboot/04-create-file-system/create-file-system.md

               storage: 10Gi
           volumeName: apmlab-fsspv

-     >***Notes:*** Refer to the screenshot image below to see how it should look like after the file is modified.
+     >**Note:** Refer to the screenshot image below to see how it should look like after the file is modified.
 Verify that the Kubernetes objects, such as StorageClass, PersistentVolume and PersistentVolumeClass are configured in the YAML file.
        	![yaml](images/3-3-2-yaml.png " ")

 ## **Task 4**: Apply changes to the container